 Given that you do not know who will be reading your personal statement, try to avoid using humour or making any controversial statements.

 As most Warwick degrees are academic subjects, we would suggest that you do not need to focus so much on transferrable skills e.g. communication, time management etc., unless your course specifically requires these skills.
 If you do mention transferrable skills, then make sure you take time to explain why these are important for your course of study and how you have acquired them.

 If you do mention any research you have done - for example reading a book or participating in a MOOC - do make sure you have actually read it/participated in it.
 This is to ensure that your personal statement appears sincere.
 Also, remember that if you are applying for a course that you will be interviewed for, you may be asked about anything you have mentioned in your personal statement.

 You can only submit one personal statement with your UCAS application.
 We will not usually ask an applicant to submit an additional personal statement.

-We will only consider the personal statement submitted as part of your UCAS application, with the following exceptions: Cyber Security and Global Sustainable Development (single and joint honours courses).
+We will only consider the personal statement submitted as part of your UCAS application, with the following exception: Cyber Security.

 Warwick understands that your academic progress and attainment may sometimes be affected by circumstances beyond your control.
 As space in your personal statement is limited, we would suggest that you should either ask your teacher to include this information in their reference, or alternatively you can complete an Access to Warwick Degrees form.